DNA Ternary Full Adder: Results

-To intuitively illustrate the scalability advantage provided by the higher radix, we first developed 9-bit binary and 8-bit ternary full adders (all featuring consecutive carries) within the same CB-circuit core architecture.
-As depicted in Figure 5d and Figure S23, both types operate with a comparable bit count, yet the computational capability of the binary adder is only about 7.79\% that of the ternary adder (refer to Supporting Information S12 for further details).
-Additionally, utilizing the CA strategy, we constructed 17-bit binary and 17-bit ternary full adders (also with consecutive carries).
-The experimental outcomes presented in Figure 5e and Figure S24 demonstrate that both adders once again maintain the same bit count; however, the computational scale of the binary adder is a mere 0.1\% of that of the ternary adder (see Supporting Information S12 for more details).
-These two adders achieve comparable bit depths, as the per-bit signal attenuation is similarly aligned under the identical CB/CA core architecture (as illustrated in Figures S25 and S26).
+To intuitively illustrate the scalability advantage of the higher radix, we first developed 9-digit binary and 8-digit ternary full adders (both featuring consecutive carries) within the same CB-circuit core architecture.
+As depicted in Figure 5d and Figure S24, both types operate with a comparable digit count, yet the computational capability of the binary adder is only about 7.79\% that of the ternary adder (refer to Supporting Information S12 for further details).
+Additionally, using the CA strategy, we constructed 17-digit binary and 17-digit ternary full adders (with consecutive carries).
+The experimental outcomes presented in Figure 5e and Figure S25 demonstrate that both adders once again maintain the same digit count; however, the computational scale of the binary adder is a mere 0.1\% of that of the ternary adder (see Supporting Information S12 for more details).
+These two adders achieve comparable digit depths, as the per-digit signal attenuation is similarly aligned under the identical CB/CA core architecture (as illustrated in Figures S26 and S27).
 Thus, within the same framework, the ternary implementation clearly offers a significant advantage.